The Best Plants to Grow Against a Fence

 Perennials are a great way to beautify a bare fence, like this garden in Flagstaff, Arizona.
 Select perennials that do well in your area and pair with ornamental grass and plants that will provide fall color.

-Tall-growing biennials like Hollyhocks provide a colorful screen all summer long.
+Tall-growing biennials like hollyhocks provide a colorful screen against a fence all summer long.

-Espaliered fruit trees, like this apple tree not only look great against a fence – they also produce delicious fruit!
+Espaliered fruit trees, like this apple tree, not only look great growing against a fence—they also produce delicious fruit!

 Flowering vines are a great choice for bare walls such as this Queen’s Wreath Vine (Antigonon leptopus) at Arizona State University.
 There are many different types of flowering vines and you are sure to find one that will grow in your climate.

 Side yards are often used for storage and utility.
 This can be quite a depressing view from a window that faces out into this area.
-An easy solution is to plant an flowering shrub, centered across from each window, like the Bougainvillea, above.
+An easy solution is to plant a flowering shrub, centered across from each window, like the bougainvillea, above.